tiran/defusedxml/README.md

 ### XSL Transformation

 You should keep in mind that XSLT is a Turing complete language.
-Never process XSLT code from unknown or untrusted source!
+Never process XSLT code from unknown or untrusted source\!
 XSLT processors may allow you to interact with external resources in ways you can't even imagine.
 Some processors even support extensions that allow read/write access to file system, access to JRE objects or scripting with Jython.